rahman-mahmudur/PyART/README.md

 * Improved readability in terminal.
 * Added least recommended APIs for caller based on probability score.
 * Added Support Vector Machine, Naive Bayes, and Logistic Regression Classifier to compare performance and accuracy to Random Forest.
-* Commented out Google searching feature to speed up testing, uncomment to readd feature
+* Commented out Google searching feature to speed up testing, uncomment to re-add feature
+* Added and performed tests of Intra project reccomendation accuracy using top k scores

 ## Testing and ranking accuracy of different machine learning algorithms on accuracy of intra project reccomendation using average Top K scores: